funql/funql-dotnet/docs/defining-a-schema/features/index.md

 ## LINQ

-The LINQ feature translates FunQL queries into LINQ expressions, making it compatible with LINQ-based frameworks like Entity Framework Core.
+The LINQ feature translates FunQL queries into LINQ expressions, enabling seamless integration with LINQ-based frameworks such as Entity Framework Core.

-- **Purpose**: Translates FunQL operations like filtering, sorting, or pagination into LINQ expressions.
+- **Purpose**: Translates FunQL operations like filtering, sorting, and pagination to LINQ expressions.
-- **When to use**: Include this feature when working with LINQ-compatible frameworks or in-memory collections.
+- **When to use**: Use this feature when querying LINQ-compatible frameworks or in-memory collections.
 - **Configuration**:
     ```csharp
     public sealed class ApiSchema : Schema